 AHKN and Volkov used these intermediate renormalization constants to remove UV and IR divergences in bare magnetic moment amplitudes, rendering them finite as $\Delta M_\mathcal{G}$ and $\Delta M_{\mathcal{G}(i)}$, respectively.
-Due to the differences in the intermediate procedures, AHKN's $\Delta M_\mathcal{G}$ and the Ward-Takahashi-related sum of Volkov's $\sum_i \Delta M_{\mathcal{G}(i)} $ inevitably yield different values.
-For the tenth-order self-energy diagram $X001$, represented by $``abacbdcede"$, the integral of AHKN and the sum of nine integrals of Volkov are
+Because of the differences in the intermediate procedures, AHKN's $\Delta M_\mathcal{G}$ and the Ward-Takahashi-related sum of Volkov's $\sum_i \Delta M_{\mathcal{G}(i)} $ inevitably yield different values.
+For the tenth-order self-energy diagram $X001$, represented by $``abacbdcede,"$ the integral of AHKN and the sum of nine integrals of Volkov are

 respectively.
 In the following, the numerical values of $\Delta M_{\mathcal{G}}$ and $\Delta M_{\mathcal{G}(i)}$ are taken from the datasets of integrals that produced AHKN2020~\eqref{eq:AHKN2020} and Volkov2019~\eqref{eq:Volkov2019}, respectively.